-Michael Libby, a partner at Dolden Wallace Folick LLP, has extensive experience as a litigator, and represents insurers in the defence of liability claims, the prosecution of subrogated actions, and in addressing complex coverage issues.
+Michael Libby is the managing partner at Dolden Wallace Folick LLP.
+Mike has extensive experience as a litigator, and represents insurers in the defence of liability claims, the prosecution of subrogated actions, and in addressing complex coverage issues.
 His practice focuses on the defence of liability claims against all manner of professionals, commercial hosts, and the construction industry, as well as the defence of large property loss claims, catastrophic injury, and employment law matters.

 He has appeared before all levels of Court in British Columbia as well as the Alberta and Saskatchewan Courts of Queen’s Bench, and numerous administrative tribunals.
 Michael is a regular guest instructor for the litigation component of B.C.’s Professional Legal Training Course, is a past member of the executive committee of the Vancouver Bar Association, and also serves as Program Coordinator for the British Columbia Inns of Court Program (an educational program for young litigators).